Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Machine Learning Techniques for Likelihood Estimation

 As the classifier scores, $p(g|\mathbf{c})$, will ultimately be combined with domain knowledge in decision making --- to determine the spatial corrections required for mesh vertices in the surface warping framework --- calibrated multi-class probability estimates \cite{zadrozny2001obtaining}\cite{zadrozny2002transforming} are needed and obtained from the decision trees, KNN and NB classifiers using isotonic regression.
-The MLP (neural network) consists of three hidden layers with [250, 150, 90] nodes; ReLU activation and the Adam stochastic gradient-based optimiser are used.
+The MLP (neural network) consists of three hidden layers with [250, 150, 90] nodes; ReLU activation and the Adam stochastic gradient-based optimizer are used.
 For gradient boosting (also known as Multiple Additive, or Gradient Boosted, Regression Trees), the binomial deviance loss function and Friedman MSE criterion \cite{friedman2001greedy} are used.

-For learning, 48,000+ assay samples were collected from exploration holes from a Pilbara iron-ore deposit located in Western Australia.
+For learning, 35,733 assay samples were collected from exploration holes from a Pilbara iron-ore deposit located in Western Australia.
 Each sample consists of $(\mathbf{c},g)$ where $g\in\mathbb{Z}$ denotes the geozone label, and $\mathbf{c}\in\mathbb{R}^{10}$ measures the chemical composition in terms of Fe, SiO\textsubscript{2}, Al\textsubscript{2}O\textsubscript{3}, P, LOI (loss on ignition), TiO\textsubscript{2}, MgO, Mn, CaO and S. The geochemical characteristics of this data is described in \cite{leung2019sample}.
-Samples were randomly split 60:40 to produce training and validation sets.
+Samples were randomly split 60:40 to produce training and test sets.
 Performance evaluation was based on ten random selections.
-The data contained 46 geozones (unique values of $g$) which are divided based on chemical and structural (geological strand) definitions.
+The data contained 46 geozones (unique values of $g$) which are divided based on mineralogy and stratigraphy \cite{clout2006iron}.
+Geological unit definitions and the presence (or absence) of martite-goethite mineralization are key factors that influence the interpretation of geozones \cite{sommerville2014mineral}.
 Certain geozones are chemically correlated despite being spatially disjoint.
-Hence, the geozones may be aggregated broadly into three groups: M=mineralised, H=hydrated, and N=neither.
+Hence, the geozones may be aggregated broadly into three groups: M=mineralized, H=hydrated, and N=neither.

 Performance is measured using precision and recall rates, and the Brier score.
-The Brier score \cite{brier1950verification} given in (\ref{eq:brier-score})
+The Brier score \cite{brier1950verification}, given in (\ref{eq:brier-score}),